jssprz/priority-queues/README.md

 ## Installing and Run
-Create a build directory inside the project directory and configure the build using CMake to generate the Makefiles for GNU Make or the corresponding generator in Windows:
+Create a build directory inside the project directory and configure the build using CMake to generate the Makefiles for [GNU Make](https://www.gnu.org/software/make/) or the corresponding generator in Windows:
 ```
 mkdir build
 cd build
 cmake ..
 ```

+Or using the cmake from CLion IDE, see [Configuring CMake](https://www.jetbrains.com/help/clion/configuring-cmake.html) for more info.

 ### CMake options
 With the following options we can change the Priority Queues to include in the built.
 Also, is possible to change